 Recovery from bushfire events

-Following the devastating fires that swept through the MidCoast region during November, there are a number of members of our community who are in need or support or information to help them return to home.
+Following the devastating fires that swept through the MidCoast region during November 2019, there are a number of members of our community who are in need or support or information.

 Below is a range of information that may assist if your home or property has been impacted by fires.